Lackawanna Cut-Off Restoration Project: Later preservation and restoration efforts (1986–2008)

-Port Morris–Andover restoration (2008–present)
+Port Morris–Andover Restoration (NJ Transit, 2008–present)

 In May 2008, the North Jersey Transportation Planning Authority (NJTPA) approved funding for Phase 1—also known as the Lackawanna Cut-Off MOS Trackbed Restoration Project, or Minimal Operating Segment, MOS—of the New Jersey Transit proposal to rebuild the first 7.3 mi of the Cut-Off between Port Morris Junction and Andover.

 Phase 1 would reopen one track on the once-abandoned line with a speed limit as high as 80 mph for trains made up of existing NJ Transit diesel locomotives and coaches.
 Eight eastbound and eight westbound trains to and from Hoboken Terminal and/or New York Penn Station would run on weekdays.
 No weekend service is planned.
 Additional non-revenue trains (deadhead moves) would run in each direction to move equipment to and from Port Morris Yard.

-The project would build a station on Roseville Road in Andover with 55 parking spaces and a 200 ft high-level platform.
+The project would build a station on Roseville Road in Andover Township with 55 parking spaces and a 200 ft high-level platform.
 Located about 1.1 mi from U.S. Route 206 and about 0.9 mi from Sussex County Route 517, the station site is the area's only land parcel of sufficient size that is at grade with the Cut-Off and near a major highway.
-No DL&W station has previously existed at Andover.
+No DL&W station has previously existed at Andover on the Cut-Off.

-It would also include work on the Roseville Tunnel, which has seen ice buildup within and drainage problems and rockslides just west of the tunnel bore.
+It would also include work on the Roseville Tunnel, which has seen ice buildup within and drainage problems and rockslides just west of the tunnel bore, in Colby Cut.
 On April 13, 2022, the New Jersey Transit Board of Directors approved a $32.5 million plan to rehabilitate the tunnel and right-of-way to its east and west.

 The 2008 approval made the project eligible for Federal Transit Administration (FTA) funding for engineering and design work.
 By 2009, the environmental assessment for the remainder of the project to Scranton was completed, with a "Finding of No Significant Impact" (FONSI) by the U.S. Environmental Protection Agency (EPA).

 Full funding for the $61.6-million Phase 1 was reiterated by the New Jersey Transit Board of Directors on July 21, 2021: a federal earmark grant of $18.1 million plus funds from FTA and the New Jersey Transportation Trust Fund (NJTTF).